-Further guidance from the Commission in the 2024 Plan proceedings directed that, for any program that has a forecasted cost that is greater than the Cost of Supply in the intrastate calculation which excludes the avoided cost of delivered fuels, the Annual Plan filing provide a justification for why the specific program should nevertheless be approved even though the program costs exceed the calculated avoided cost of supply.
-The justifications for specific programs that meet that condition arewill be provided in Attachments 1 and 2..
+Further guidance from the Commission in the 2024 Plan proceedings and Order 25092 directed that, for any program that has a forecasted cost that is greater than the Cost of Supply in the intrastate calculation which excludes the avoided cost of delivered fuels, the Annual Plan filing provide a justification for why the specific program should nevertheless be approved even though the program costs exceed the calculated avoided cost of supply.
+The justifications for specific programs that meet that condition are provided below in Section 6.6.3.

 6.6.2 Compliance with Standard

-For the analysis that includes benefits and costs that accrue only in the Rhode Island Energy jurisdiction, based on the Company’s calculation, the total cost of energy efficiency for the electric portfolio in the is $8.9XX million and the total cost of electric supply to meet the same need would be $146.2XX million.
-This is a total savings of $XX7.2 million over the life of the installed measures from investing in energy efficiency instead of electric supply.
-The total cost of energy efficiency for the Natural Gas Portfolio is $XX million and the total cost of natural gas supply to meet the same need would be $XX million.
-This is a total savings of $XX million over the life of the installed measures from investing in energy efficiency instead of natural gas supply.
+For the analysis that includes benefits and costs that accrue only in the Rhode Island Energy jurisdiction, based on the Company’s calculation, the total cost of energy efficiency for the electric portfolio is $96.9 million and the total cost of electric supply to meet the same need would be $142.6 million.
+This is a total savings of $45.7 million over the life of the installed measures from investing in energy efficiency instead of electric supply.
+The total cost of energy efficiency for the Natural Gas Portfolio is $42.2 million and the total cost of natural gas supply to meet the same need would be $54.5 million.
+This is a total savings of $12.3 million over the life of the installed measures from investing in energy efficiency instead of natural gas supply.
 The methodology for calculating Cost of Supply is detailed below.

 The RI Test is an appropriate mechanism to determine which costs to include in this assessment.
 The RI Test, as detailed in Attachment 4, captures the aspects of the Framework that pertain to energy efficiency programs.
 For the purposes of this assessment, the avoided cost values in the RI Test can also be applied as the costs of procuring additional energy supply.
 The RI Test also details what is considered a cost of energy efficiency.
 These are costs incurred by the utility to implement the Annual Plan and the expense borne by the customer for its share of the energy efficiency measure cost.

-The Company proposes to use the costs described in Table 9 to compare the cost of energy efficiency to the cost of energy supply.
+Consistent with Commission Order 25092 in Docket 23-35-EE, the Company proposes to use the costs described in Table 9 to compare the cost of energy efficiency to the cost of energy supply.
+The primary view includes the forecasted intrastate costs of supply without the cost of supply of delivered fuels.
+Alternative views (total benefits, as well as forecasted intrastate costs of supply with and without the cost of supply of delivered fuels) are found in Attachments 5 and 6, Tables E-12 and G-12, as indicated.
 The categories listed in this table are all used in the RI Test, as defined in Attachment 4.
 As directed by the LCP Standards, the Company provides an explanation for why cost categories are either appropriate or not appropriate for inclusion in the assessment of the cost of energy supply compared to the cost of energy efficiency.